kartik01112004/Backend/node/README.md

 use `next();` to go to next middleware when one doesnt send any request and we want to go to next one

 #### static files

+## MongoDB Atlas

+It is a cloud database that we can connect to and use for our applications without downloaing it on our local system.

+we can use mongoose for joining the app and the database

+### Mongoose

+It is an ODM library - Object Document Mappingg library we connect them by making schemas and models to communicate between them.